-- The main aim of these courses is to focus on the process of co-ordination of temporary works, commonly expressed through the role of the TWC. - These courses are not temporary works technical awareness courses, although there are elements of technical awareness that are signposted throughout and that must be included in the course exercises. - Attendance does not confer competency as a TWC; this comes from a mixture of education, training and experience and should be judged by an appropriate senior individual, usually referred to as the designated individual (DI). - Training is considered an essential element of TWC competence.
+- The main aim of this course is to focus on the processes involved in temporary works, commonly with particular attention on the role of the TWS. - These courses are not temporary works technical awareness courses, although there are elements of technical awareness that are signposted throughout and that must be included in the course exercises. - Attendance does not confer competency as a TWS; this comes from a mixture of education, training and experience, and should be judged by an appropriate senior individual, usually referred to as the designated individual (DI). - Training is considered an essential element of TWS competence.